-GOATMILK is an independent, not commercial cultural festival, a meeting point for people who usually don’t mix to discuss personal and collective memories.
+GOATMILK is an independent, not commercial cultural festival, a meeting point for people to discuss personal and collective memories.
 Local people, artists, journalists, researchers from all over the world.
 People who love the mountain, the freshly cooked local food, the music, the simple things…

 The story behind

 The festival of memories idea is spontaneously born on September 11, 2003 during the first voluntary international meeting of like-minded people presenting 6 countries.
-After discussions with the local people they all decided they must return again to continue talking.
+After discussions with the local people we all decided we must return again to continue talking.